10 Things People Don’t Know How to Do Around the House Anymore

 How to use a clothes iron

 There are a number of reasons why many people don’t know how to use (or don’t even own) an iron anymore.
 A lot of clothes are made from “easy-care” fabrics that don’t get terribly wrinkled if they are laundered and dried properly.
 And, many people who have to wear business suits and ties have those clothes professionally cleaned.
 Another factor is a rise in the use of handheld steamers to remove wrinkles from clothes and curtains.
 Yet another alternative to ironing out wrinkles is a fresh-scent wrinkle-release spray.
 And, of course, athleisure.
 Those clothes originally intended for exercise that are now worn everywhere, like yoga pants and breathable tees, and do not need ironing.
-But, don’t get rid of that iron just yet.
-You can still use it when applying edge banding to hide the raw edges of plywood!
+Here are some more ways to de-wrinkle your clothes without an iron.

 How to make a pot of coffee

 When was the last time you saw someone younger than 30 make a straight-up pot of coffee?
 Many people get their morning cup from a coffee shop or fast-food drive-through and many of those who DO make their own coffee use a machine that uses coffee pods instead of actual ground coffee.
 It’s not hard to use a coffee machine like this one.
-Once you embrace the idea of making coffee at home, avoid these 7 ways people shorten the life of a coffee maker.
+Plus, you can cook way more than just coffee in a coffee maker!

 How to sew on a button or mend a tear